olg6328/olg-voice-track/README.md

 The app's training process went like this:
 * Breathing exercises (breathe through your belly!)
-* Pitch tuning exercises (I had a hard time with this because I didn't know how E3, C3 and A2 pitches sounded like when I produced it.
+* Pitch tuning exercises such as saying "ooooo" and "aaaaa" at certain pitches (I had a hard time with this because I didn't know how E3, C3 and A2 pitches sounded like when I produced it.
 This is where the free pitch tracker is useful: it lets me know that I'm actually humming at E3 or C3 rather than the higher pitches.)
 * Humming exercises, and then speaking words and phrases with the breathing + pitch techniques

 The muscle mechanics and pitch really go hand in hand, you can't reach lower pitches comfortably without "sourcing" your voice from your belly or chest.
 Belly is ideal but chest is a good start; it took me a while to know the difference and I wouldn't have known if I hadn't went for a kinda formal voice training.